- About Extension

 - Creating countless educational opportunities for all citizens.

-The Metro Master Gardener Program educates the public about all aspects of growing and caring for plants.
+The metro area Master Gardener Program educates the public about all aspects of growing and caring for plants.

 We grow people who grow the future!